amplitude/Amplitude-iOS/README.md

 # Tracking Sessions #

 A session is a period of time that a user has the app in the foreground.
 Sessions within 15 minutes of each other are merged into a single session.
 In the iOS SDK, sessions are tracked automatically.
 When the SDK is initialized, it determines whether the app is launched into the foreground or background and starts a new session if launched in the foreground.
-Each time the app is placed in the background, the SDK ends the session.
-It starts a new session when the app is brought back into the foreground (unless the app was inactive for less than 15 minutes).
+A new session is created when the app comes back into the foreground after being out of the foreground for 15 minutes or more.

 You can adjust the time window for which sessions are extended by changing the variable minTimeBetweenSessionsMillis:
 ``` objective-c